plone/plone.restapi/docs/source/blocks.rst

 As the main consumer of plone.restapi's blocks, this functionality is specific to Volto blocks.
 By default searchable text (for Plone's SearchableText index) is extracted from `text` blocks.

-To extract searchable text for other types of blocks, there are two approaches:
+To extract searchable text for other types of blocks, there are two approaches.

 Client side solution
 ++++++++++++++++++++